C-ReD: A Comprehensive Chinese Benchmark for AI-Generated Text Detection Derived from Real-World Prompts

 \subsubsection{Supervised Detectors}

-We evaluate several representative methods, including the \textbf{OpenAI Detector}~\cite{solaiman2019release}, a RoBERTa-based classifier trained on GPT outputs; \textbf{RADAR}~\cite{hu2023radar}, which jointly trains an AI-generated text detector by adversarial learning; \textbf{ReMoDetect}~\cite{lee2024remodetect}, which improves detection performance by enhancing the reward model’s ability; and \textbf{IMBD}~\cite{chen2025imitate}, which aligns a scoring model with machine-like writing styles via Style Preference Optimization (SPO) and detects AI-generated text using a Style-Conditional Probability Curvature.
+We evaluate several representative methods, including the \textbf{OpenAI Detector}~\cite{solaiman2019release}, a RoBERTa-based classifier trained on GPT outputs; \textbf{RADAR}~\cite{hu2023radar}, which jointly trains an AI-generated text detector by adversarial learning; \textbf{ReMoDetect}~\cite{lee2024remodetect}, which improves detection performance by enhancing the reward model’s ability; and \textbf{ImBD}~\cite{chen2025imitate}, which aligns a scoring model with machine-like writing styles via Style Preference Optimization (SPO) and detects AI-generated text using a Style-Conditional Probability Curvature.
+These methods vary in architecture, training objective, and the type of synthetic data used for supervision, but all are fine-tuned or trained on human–AI text pairs generated by LLMs.
 Full descriptions and details are provided in Appendix~\ref{appendix:detectors_supervised_detectors}.